Cry Danger: Plot

-Rocky then goes to collect his winnings from the horse race.
-But after he spends some of the money, Cobb informs him that the money is from the payroll robbery and takes it back.
-Rocky realizes that Castro has framed him again, but when Cobb calls Castro to check his story, Castro blunders.
-He claims he did not even know Rocky was free again, which Cobb knows is a lie, because he tailed Rocky to Castro's office the night before.
+Rocky tries to collect his winnings from the horse race.
+But after he spends some of the money, Cobb informs him that the money is from the payroll robbery and reclaims it.
+Rocky realizes that Castro has framed him again, but when Cobb calls Castro to check his story, Castro blunders by claiming that he did not even know that Rocky was free again.
+Cobb knows it is a lie because he had tailed Rocky to Castro's office the previous night.

-Later, two men mistake Delong and his girlfriend Darlene for Rocky and Nancy.
-Delong is injured and Darlene is killed.
-Rocky then forces Castro to play Russian roulette, with the gun pointed at the bookie's head, until Castro breaks down and reveals half the robbery money is hidden in a safe under his desk.
+Two men mistake Delong and his girlfriend Darlene for Rocky and Nancy, and Delong is injured and Darlene is killed.
+Rocky then forces Castro to play Russian roulette, with the gun pointed at Castro's head, until Castro reveals that half of the robbery money is hidden in a safe under his desk.
 He also claims that Rocky's friend Morgan participated in the robbery and committed the murder and that Nancy knows the truth and has her husband's share.
-Rocky orders Castro to telephone Cobb and tell him he will make a full confession.
-Castro instead calls his henchmen, the ones who killed Darlene.
-However, Rocky is not fooled.
-He calls Cobb himself, and the two killers walk into a police trap.
+Rocky orders Castro to telephone Cobb to tell him that he will offer a full confession.
+Castro instead calls his henchmen who had killed Darlene.
+However, Rocky is not fooled and calls Cobb himself, and the two killers walk into a police trap.

-Then Rocky goes to see Nancy and tells her he could not find Castro.
-Nancy confesses she has the money.
-She says she loves him and begs him to run away with her and the loot.
+Rocky tells Nancy that he could not find Castro.
+Nancy confesses that she has the money, professes her love and begs him to run away with her and the loot.
 Rocky pretends to agree, but when he finds Cobb waiting outside Nancy's trailer, he tells him where she has hidden the money and walks away.